openzipkin/zipkin/docker/test-images/zipkin-elasticsearch7/README.md

 # If using docker-machine/Docker Toolbox/Boot2Docker, remotely adjust the same
 $ docker-machine ssh default "sudo sysctl -w vm.max_map_count=262144"

+# If using colima, it is similar as well
+$ colima ssh "sudo sysctl -w vm.max_map_count=262144"
 ```

 #### License